Learning Linear Polytree Structural Equation Models: Linear Polytree Models and Learning

-It would be interesting to have some intuitions on what the CPDAG of a polytree looks like.
-To this end, we introduce the following result, the proof of which can be found in Section \ref{sec:CPDAG_polytree_structure_proof}. \begin{theorem} The undirected sub-graph containing undirected edges of the CPDAG of a polytree forms a forest.
-All equivalent DAGs can be obtained by orienting each undirected tree of the forest into a rooted tree, that is, by selecting any node as the root and setting all edges going away from it. \end{theorem}
+\begin{proposition} The undirected sub-graph containing undirected edges of the CPDAG of a polytree forms a forest.
+All equivalent DAGs can be obtained by orienting each undirected tree of the forest into a rooted tree, that is, by selecting any node as the root and setting all edges going away from it. \end{proposition}

+\begin{proof} Each connected component of the undirected edges is a sub-graph of the polytree $G$'s skeleton, thus is a tree.
+If a node of the tree also has directed edges, they must be outgoing according to Line 6 of \cref{alg:cpdag} (Rule 1 in \cite{meek1995causal}).
+This means that when we convert each undirected tree into a rooted tree, it does not create any additional v-structures in the resulting DAG $G^\prime$.
+So the original CPDAG is also the CPDAG of $G^\prime$, i.e., $G^\prime$ is equivalent to $G$.
+On the other hand, if $G^\prime$ is an equivalent DAG, for each undirected tree $T$ in the CPDAG, let $i$ be a source node of $T$ according to $G^\prime$.
+Then $T$ in $G^\prime$ must be a rooted tree with $i$ being the root to avoid having v-structures within $T$ (and hence contradicting with $G^\prime$ shares the same CPDAG).
+This shows that all equivalent class members can be obtained by orienting undirected trees into rooted trees and completes the proof. \end{proof}